LTU-Actor/LTU-Actor.github.io/Spring19_Plan.md

 #### Notes

+- RTK is a very large section, shown as a disproportionally small box
 - All packages will target ROS Kinetic on Ubuntu 16.04 LTS
 - Image processing nodes will use OpenCV 3 (default as of Kinetic)
 - Route system will use Lua5.3